 Film critic Andrew Sarris was among the first to use the term "jukebox musical" when he praised Richard Lester's 1964 film A Hard Day's Night as "the Citizen Kane of jukebox musicals."
 (Ironically, that film is no longer considered part of the jukebox genre.)

 These days, there are jukebox musicals for everyone.
-From old-school rock to world-renowned pop, here are our picks for the greatest jukebox musical movies of all time!
+From old-school rock to world-renowned pop, here are my picks for the greatest jukebox musical movies of all time!

 12. Rock of Ages (2012)